uutils/coreutils/DEVELOPMENT.md

 [Install Rust](https://www.rust-lang.org/tools/install)

 If you're using rustup to install and manage your Rust toolchains, `clippy` and `rustfmt` are usually already installed.
 If you are using one of the alternative methods, please make sure to install them manually.
-See following sub-sections for their usage: [clippy](#clippy) [rustfmt](#rustfmt)
+See following sub-sections for their usage: [clippy](#clippy) [rustfmt](#rustfmt).

-***Tip*** You might also need to add 'llvm-tools':
+***Tip*** You might also need to add 'llvm-tools' component if you are going to [generate code coverage reports locally](#code-coverage-report):

 ```shell
 rustup component add llvm-tools-preview